jmbejara/finm_dashboard_workshop/docs_src/introduction.md

 Throughout both sessions we’ll alternate short lectures with guided labs and open build time.
 Bring a laptop, a WRDS account if you have one, and a short list of analyses you’re excited to visualize.

 ## Staying in Touch
 Questions or blockers?
-Reach out on Slack or email (jeremiah.bejarano@gmail.com).
+Reach out on Slack or email (jbejarano@uchicago.edu).
 I’ll hold office hours during the breakout blocks and can schedule 1:1 time if you need extra debugging help.

 Let’s build something you’ll be proud to demo.